 6. After crashes, the stock market tends to rebound pretty fast.

 Numerous investors dread stock market dips and collapse, but it is futile to hope they won’t occur — they will.
 Intensity and duration will vary, but the news is not too bad on average.
-Capital Group analyzed the stock market’s performance from 1950 to 2019 and discovered that pullbacks of 10% or more (often referred to as “corrections”) occurred roughly once each year and lasted an average of 112 days.
+Capital Group analyzed the stock global market performance from 1950 to 2019 and discovered that pullbacks of 10% or more (often referred to as “corrections”) occurred roughly once each year and lasted an average of 112 days.
 Approximately three and a half months.
 Even recoveries lasting twice as long, or approximately seven months, would not be that horrible.
 Dips of 15% or more occurred approximately once every four years and lasted an average of 262 days (roughly eight and a half months), whereas drops of 20% or more (“crash”) occurred approximately once every six years and lasted an average of 401 days (roughly one year and a month).
 Bear in mind that these are merely averages and that anything can happen, but that the stock market tends to rebound swiftly from most large declines.
 Remember that market declines can present long-term investors with excellent opportunities.

 7. There have been several instances of bursting speculative bubbles.